dijkstracula/smrt/report/report.md

 implementation has been enjoyed in a similar domain elsewhere [@BilbyFS] [@FSCQ].
-That said, verification of large-scale systems through Dafny has found success in recent work [@IronFleet] [@VeriBetrKV]; in terms of Dafny language idioms, we drew particular inspriration from [@VeriBetrKV].
+That said, verification of large-scale systems through Dafny has found success in recent work [@IronFleet] [@VeriBetrKV]; in terms of Dafny language idioms, we drew particular inspiration from [@VeriBetrKV].

-## Disk drives as a modeling problem
+## Disk drives as a modelling problem

 Rather than working about a particular workload or application, this project takes a formal modeling approach as the first cut.
 In particular, our goal was